galastrostats/general/python-linux.md

 Moreover, there are dozens of other python libraries we will not be using -- someday you may create your own library!

 ### Logging Your Work
 Now that you've seen the basics, let's start recording your work.
 To do this, you should paste all your successful commands into a text editor, where they will become a program (sequence of commands).
 You can use the ipython specific command `%hist` to view all your command input.
 Paste in the output from your successful commands as well, inserting a `#` comment character before each line of output so that python does not try to interpret the output as a command.
-Save it under the new name `tutorialanswers\_yournamehere.py` in a different folder that you will use for all your python files.
+Save it under the new name `tutorialanswers_yournamehere.py` in a different folder that you will use for all your python files.
 Remember to put

 ```python
 import numpy as np
 import matplotlib.pyplot as plt
 ```

 at the top of your file.
 Also put a comment at the top with your name and date.
-Now you can check your answers by saving and running your program with `run _yournamehere` at the ipython prompt, or just `python _yournamehere.py` at any regular terminal.
+Now you can check your answers by saving and running your program with `run tutorialanswers_yournamehere` at the ipython prompt, or just `python tutorialanswers_yournamehere.py` at any regular terminal.
 You will submit your final program file as part of your homework.

 At last, it's time to show off your new python skills "for the record."